rssbotd/otpcr/README.rst

 written response where king
-netherlands confirmed taking note of “what i have written”, namely proof  <evidence> that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (make people hallucinate) torture and kills members of the victim groups.
+netherlands confirmed taking note of “what i have written”, namely proof  that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental
+(make people hallucinate) torture and kills members of the victim groups.

-``OTPCR`` contains correspondence
-<writings> with the International
-Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
+``OTPCR`` contains correspondence with the International Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.

-Current status is a "no basis to proceed"
-<writings> judgement of the prosecutor
-which requires a "basis to prosecute"
-<reconsder> to have the king actually
+Current status is a "no basis to proceed" judgement of the prosecutor which requires a "basis to prosecute" to have the king actually arrested.
-arrested.

-``OTP-CR-117/19`` has been duly entered in the Communications Register of the Office.

-Since ``4 march 2019``
+``OTP-CR-117/19`` has been duly entered in the Communications Register of the Office on ``4 march 2019``

 **INSTALL**